ajimix/asana-api-php-class/README.md

 ## Using Asana OAuth tokens

-To use this API you can also create an App on Asana, in order to get an oAuth access token that gives you the same access as with an API key.
-Include the class:
+To use this API, you can also create an App on Asana to get an oAuth access token, then include the class:

 ```php
 require_once('asana-oauth.php');